-Rates are property taxes that allow Council to raise revenue to fund essential public services to cater to their municipal population.
-Council rates are defined as a tax, and not a fee for service.
-Importantly, the rating taxation system includes flexibility for councils to utilise different tools in the rating structure to accommodate issues of equity and to ensure fairness in rating for all ratepayers.
+This property tax allows Council to raise revenue to fund essential public services to cater to their municipal population.
+Importantly it is a taxation system that includes flexibility for councils to utilise different tools in the rating structure to accommodate issues of equity and to ensure fairness in rating for all ratepayers.